ItsKris1/E-commerce-store/README.md

 ## Project description

-Website where you can buy products as an user and manage them with superuser.
+Store where you can manage and buy products.<br>

-#### Shopping Cart
-Add, subtract or remove products<

-#### Products and categories
-Update, delete, add - admin
-View - user
-Sort by price, category or brand - user

-#### User profile
-Create, delete, view, modify your profile

-#### Checkout
+Users can manage their profile, view and buy products.<br>
+Admins can delete or update the products and categories.<br>

+Buying products involves:
-1. Fill your shopping cart
+- Adding a product to your shopping cart
-2. Enter your shipping and billing details
-4. View your order
-5. Buy!
+- Having a shopping cart where you can manage your items
+- Filling out a billing and shipping form

 ## Run the project
 1. Navigate to the project root folder